Graphs and complexes of lattices: Introduction

 Let $\Gamma$ be a discrete group.
 The \emph{reduced $C^\ast$-algebra} of $\Gamma$, denoted $C^\ast_r(\Gamma)$, is the norm closure of the algebra of bounded operators on $\ell^2(\Gamma)$ by the left regular representation of $\Gamma$.
 We say $\Gamma$ is \emph{$C^\ast$-simple} if $C^\ast_r(\Gamma)$ has exactly two norm-closed two-sided ideals $0$ and $C^\ast_r(\Gamma)$ itself.
 We refer the reader to \cite{delaharpe07} for a general survey and \cite{BreuillardKalantarKennedyOzawa2017} for a number of recent developments.
 In the setting of $\CAT(0)$ groups there is a characterisation of $C^\ast$-simple $\CAT(0)$ cubical groups \cite{KarSageev2016} and of linear groups \cite[Theorem~1.6]{BreuillardKalantarKennedyOzawa2017}.
 In Section~\ref{sec.lat.Cstar} we study $C^\ast$-simplicity of a lattice in a product space with a tree factor (Theorem~\ref{thm.cstar.main}).
-We obtain the following characterisation of irreducible $(\Isom(\EE^n)\times T)$-lattices.
+In particular we obtain a $C^\ast$-simplicity characterisation of irreducible uniform $(\Isom(\EE^n)\times T)$-lattices, see \Cref{thm.ExT.cstar}.

+A key step in the proof of \Cref{thm.ExT.cstar} is to show a uniform $(\Isom(\EE^n)\times T)$-lattice is irreducible if and only if it acts faithfully on $\calt$, see \Cref{prop.faithful.isomEn}.
+Combining these results with another result of the author \cite[Theorem~A]{Hughes2022}, which gives another characterisation in terms of virtual fibring, we obtain the following characterisation of irreducible uniform $(\Isom(\EE^n)\times T)$-lattices.
+Recall a group \emph{fibres} if it admits a surjection onto $\ZZ$ with finitely generated kernel.